Location: Koh Rong, Cambodia

 By taking part in the Ocean Stewardship Program you have the unique opportunity to work with seasoned professionals, contributing to a lasting legacy for marine and community conservation in Cambodia.
 Data collected on the project will serve to assist in the management of Cambodia’s first Marine Fisheries Management Area (an internationally recognised marine reserve) and you will be among the only people collecting on-going marine survey data for this protected area.
 Your involvement in the project will promote the conservation and preservation of one of the most pristine marine environments in the lower Mekong region.

+Both projects are run side by side each month.
 During the evenings there will be opportunities to relax in a beach bar, try your hand at pool or darts, and read in our comfortable cabana – to name just a few ideas!
+There’s plenty to do to stay engaged and have the experience of a lifetime.

 To apply or for more information please contact Ben Thorne firstname.lastname@example.org